BlueDragon-Safex/GoogleSheet/README.md

 Here is an example that links to the blockchain:  https://docs.google.com/spreadsheets/d/1JEJ3pdy4cM9ulqBVK2eJKowNtWNCLEy5uNLnYkG2waw/edit?usp=sharing
 You can make a copy of it.
 You will also nee dot ensure you have some Apps Script in it.
+(In your own copy of the GSheet, click "Extensions" in the menu along top, then click "Apps Script"

+This uses the "ImportJSON" script from https://github.com/bradjasper/ImportJSON This also uses some custom functions (in this repository)